sumukh-pinge/ECE_284_Neighbor_Joining/README.md

 # ECE_284_Neighbor_Joining

-Running the code using the command:
+Run the code using the command:

     g++ neighbor_join.cpp -o a.exe; ./a.exe

-Following this, I am running Graphviz using the below command
+Following this, run Graphviz using the below command on g.gv that is dumped from above command

     dot -Tpng g.gv -o file.png